 By Amy Clotworthy and Rudi G.J.
-Westendorp Department of Public Health and the Center for Healthy Aging (CEHA), University of Copenhagen The COVID-19 pandemic has presented us with a unique opportunity to examine how societies perceive urgent biological risk, and how they manage population groups who may be susceptible to such risks (cf. Alaszewski 2015). […]
+Westendorp Center for Healthy Aging (CEHA), Department of Public Health, University of Copenhagen The COVID-19 pandemic has presented us with a unique opportunity to examine how societies perceive urgent biological risk, and how they manage population groups who may be susceptible to such risks (cf. Alaszewski 2015).
+When the World […]

 By Danielle Corrie In this latest post in our ‘The Age of COVID-19’ series, author Danielle Corrie reflects on how pandemic-related restrictions changed her family’s Easter traditions.
 In doing so, she highlights how the traditions are kept alive through intergenerational connections and efforts.
 Easter comes and goes each autumn in Australia, yet this Easter (2020) […]